TEETH WHITENING IN TIGARD

 In-office whitening is done in a dental office by your Tigard dentist, and provides fast, professional-grade results.
 It’s typically recommended if you want to whiten your teeth quickly for a special occasion, such as a wedding, presentation, or event.

-In the procedure, your dentist will apply a powerful whitener to your teeth and activate it with a UV light, then rinse it away.
+In the procedure, your dentist will apply an extra-strength whitening gel to your teeth for 15-20 minutes.
 This process may be repeated several times to achieve your desired level of whiteness.

-UV (ultraviolet) whitening is used as part of the in-office whitening procedure, and involves the use of an ultraviolet light that helps activate and excite the peroxide molecules used in teeth whitening products.
-By doing so, UV whitening helps speed up the process of whitening, and provides you with a brighter smile.
+UV (ultraviolet) whitening is used as part of the in-office whitening procedure, and involves the use of an ultraviolet light that is supposed to help activate and excite the peroxide molecules used in teeth whitening products.
+By doing so, they claim UV or laser whitening helps speed up the process of whitening and provides you with a brighter smile.

 All commonly-used and approved teeth whitening products use chemical whitening agents known as “peroxides.”
 The two most frequently used chemical compounds are carbamide peroxide and hydrogen peroxide.